-This trucker jacket in denim with leather sleeves is a little bit of departure for us, since the space right now is a little tight to regularly work in fabrics – past our linings and stretch technique – but it’s always good to flex up on disciplines.
+This denim trucker jacket with leather sleeves is a little bit of departure for us, since the space right now is a little tight to regularly work in fabrics – past our linings and stretch technique – but it’s always good to flex up on disciplines.

-This jacket’s made up in a stiff, deep indigo Japanese denim – the fabric was rinsed once and dried to give a slightly softer hand.
+This trucker jacket is made up in a stiff, deep indigo Japanese denim – the fabric was rinsed once and dried to give a slightly softer hand.
 Finishing that saturated often has a distinct scent which was also taken care of.
-Pre-rinse, the denim was practically flat black.
-Rinsing brought out a nice depth and a bluer tone.
+Pre-rinse, the denim was practically a flat black.
+Rinsing brought out a nice depth and a much bluer tone.
 Since the jacket won’t be washed, but dry-cleaned, further fading, is not expected.

-The sleeves are a nice meaty New Zealand lambskin, this was a very popular skin in the 1990’s for it’s distinct texture and plush thick hand, but it’s not so easy to find these days.
-The skins, because of how they are finished, tend to have less useable area since nothing is applied to mask and cover flaws, but these were incredible!
+The sleeves are a nice meaty New Zealand lambskin, this was a very popular skin in the 1990’s for it’s distinct texture and plush thick hand, but you don’t see as often any more.
+Often the skins are very lightly finished, and because of this, they tend to have less clean useable area since nothing is applied to mask and cover flaws, but these hides were incredible!

-We had a little fun with the crimson grosgrain finishing – the inside of the jacket looks as clean as the outside of the jacket.
-Fine finishing is a hallmark of custom made, we make no exceptions…
+I had a little fun with the crimson grosgrain finishing – the inside of the denim trucker jacket looks as clean as the outside of the jacket.
+Fine finishing is a hallmark of custom made, and really there are no exceptions…

-Please note, this jacket and all styles that we create are 100% patterned, cut and built in our NYC Atelier.
+Please note, this Denim Trucker Jacket with Leather sleeves was 100% patterned, cut and built in our NYC Atelier.
 Our focus is custom made – We don’t customize existing pieces.